Mumbleone/RhymingApp/README.md

 # RhymingApp
-This is an app that give a user a word that rhymes with what ever they enter.
+This is an app that gives a user a list of words that rhymes with what ever they want.